nitin9012/Generate-AWSSignature-Amazon-Product-API-Integration-/README.md

     }

-   If you see this code your can see i am using "ResponseGroup":"OfferSummary,Images,Medium,VariationSummary" you can change reponse group according to your requirement.
+   If you see this code you can see i am using "ResponseGroup":"OfferSummary,Images,Medium,VariationSummary" you can change reponse group according to your requirement.

    for more information about response group plese refer to this link http://docs.aws.amazon.com/AWSECommerceService/latest/DG/CHAP_ResponseGroupsList.html